Through The Fibro Fog

 Full of fresh and light ingredients, the main items you will need the following for this salad:

-• Apple: I use smaller red apples for this recipe, but you can use green apple and any variety that you prefer.
+• Apple: I use smaller red apples such as Honeycrisp or Fuji apples for this recipe, as I do in my apple pomegranate salad, but you can use green apple and any variety that you prefer.

 • Fennel: such an under-used vegetables I think!
-Slice finely, and enjoy the aniseed flavour.
+Slice finely, with a mandolin if you have one, and enjoy the anise flavour.

 • Radish: for a little kick of heat.
 If you prefer a mild radish, then the french breakfast radishes are lovely.